kamushadenes/chloe/react/actions/news/README.md

 or [NewsAPI](https://newsapi.org) and summarizes them.

 To use NewsAPI, you need to [register](https://newsapi.org/register) and set the `CHLOE_REACT_NEWSAPI_TOKEN` environment.
-If the token is not set, the action will fallback to Google.
+If the token is not set, the action will fall back to Google.

 ## Configuration